openproblems-bio/website/content/NeurIPS_docs/about/questions.md

 The model parameter file will now be accessible to the script in the working directory.
 This could be accessed, for example, by running `torch.load("./weights.pt")`.

 For more information, see [Updating the Configuration](neurips_docs/submission/starter_kits/#updating-the-configuration).

+## Why am I seeing "Process terminated with an error exit status (137)" when I generate a submission?

+Exit code 137 is the SIGKILL out of memory error.
+It means one of the processed in the submission script ran out of memory.
+One common cause of is the default memory constraint for Docker Desktop is 2GB.
+If you're using Docker Desktop, you can edit the [Resources Configuration](https://docs.docker.com/desktop/mac/#resources).

+If this isn't the issue, your script might be using too much memory and getting killed by your kernel.
+To limit the memory used by your script, try deleting unused variables or working with sparse matrix formats.